zequihg50/esgf-virtual-aggregation/README.md

 # ESGF Virtual Aggregation Project

-The aim of this project is to create a TDS catalog including **ALL** available data in ESGF, using OpenDAP endpoints to avoid downloading any data from remote repositories.
+The aim of this project is to create a ready-to-deploy TDS catalog including **ALL** available data in ESGF, using OpenDAP endpoints to provide ESGF data analysis while avoiding the download of any data from remote repositories.

 You can access the alpha version of the project at https://data.meteo.unican.es/thredds/catalog/devel/EVA/catalog.html.